Telomerase Inhibition

 Telomerase graphic

 In the human body, normal growth and maintenance of tissues occurs by cell division.
 However, most cells are only able to divide a limited number of times, and this number of divisions is regulated by the length of telomeres, which are repetitions of a DNA sequence located at the end of chromosomes.
 Normally, every time a cell divides, the telomeres shorten.
-Eventually, they shrink to a critically short length, which prevents it from further cell division or leads to cell death (apoptosis).
+Eventually, they shrink to a critically short length, preventing further cell division or leading to cell death (apoptosis).

 A key molecular target in oncology

 Telomerase is a naturally occurring enzyme that maintains telomeres and prevents them from shortening during cell division.
-Telomerase is upregulated in many malignant stem and progenitor cells, enabling the continued and uncontrolled proliferation of those malignant cells, driving tumor growth and progression.
+Telomerase is upregulated in many malignant stem and progenitor cells, enabling their continued and uncontrolled proliferation, and driving tumor growth and progression.
 Telomerase expression has been found to be present in approximately 90% of biopsies taken from a broad range of human cancers.
+Increased telomerase activity and human telomerase reverse transcriptase (hTERT) RNA expression have been reported in hematologic malignancies, including myelodysplastic syndromes (MDS).
 Thus, we believe that telomerase is a key molecular target in oncology.